Chase Sapphire Preferred® Card vs. Amex Blue Cash Preferred: Which is Best?

 Value of the Annual Fee

-The Blue Cash Preferred has an annual fee of $0 intro annual fee for the first year, then $95 thereafter (rates & fees).
+The Blue Cash Preferred Card has a $0 intro annual fee for the first year, then a $95 annual fee after that (rates & fees).

 The Blue Cash Preferred wins the first year with a waived annual fee.
 After the first year, its close.